mWalrus/rfetch/README.md

 ![Demo](./demo.png "Demo")

 rFetch is similar to neofetch but without the numerous options and distro specific artworks and it is written in Rust ;).<br>
-rFetch is less than 200 lines, only displays what you need and runs in about 18ms currently.<br>
+rFetch is less than 200 lines and only displays what you need.<br>
 Currently supports Linux and Windows.

 ## Install